 - Paras Defence & Space Technology Limited

-From 40 years, Paras Defence & Space Technologies has played an importance role in defence and space in India.
+For 40 years, Paras Defence & Space Technologies has played an important role in defence and space in India.
 This company focuses on excellence in R&D and state-of-the-art manufacturing.

 List of Products Manufactured by Indian MSMEs in the Defence Sector